nataliagranato/aws-plataform-engineer/README.md

 ## Licença

-Distribuído sob a Licença GPL.
+Distribuído sob a Licença GNU GENERAL PUBLIC LICENSE.
 Veja o arquivo LICENSE para mais informações.